Palmabit-IT/authenticator/readme.md

 The simplest method of installation is to install it as a global Composer package:

-composer require "palmabit/authentication 1.0.*"
+1. run `composer require "palmabit/authentication 1.0.*"`
+2. Add to your service providers the following string: `'Palmabit\Authentication\AuthenticationServiceProvider'`

-Then run the install command: ```php artisan authentication:install``
+3. Then run the install command: `php artisan authentication:install`

 ## Docs